SwissArmyBud/circleci_usa/README.md

 # circleci_truffle
-Simple skeleton for running truffle on circle ci
+Simple skeleton for running CI on an ethereum backed project